United States

-Paleo-Indians first migrated from North Asia to North America over 12,000 years ago, and formed various civilizations.
-Spanish colonization established Spanish Florida in 1513, the first European colony in what is now the continental United States.
-British colonization followed with the 1607 settlement of Virginia, the first of the Thirteen Colonies.
-Enslavement of Africans was practiced in all colonies by 1770 and supplied most of the labor for the Southern Colonies' plantation economy.
-Clashes with the British Crown over taxation and lack of parliamentary representation sparked the American Revolution, leading to the Declaration of Independence on July 4, 1776.
-Victory in the 1775–1783 Revolutionary War brought international recognition of U.S. sovereignty and fueled westward expansion, dispossessing native inhabitants.
-As more states were admitted, a North–South division over slavery led the Confederate States of America to attempt secession and fight the Union in the 1861–1865 American Civil War.
-With the United States' victory and reunification, slavery was abolished nationally.
-By 1900, the country had established itself as a great power, a status solidified after its involvement in World War I. Following Japan's attack on Pearl Harbor in 1941, the U.S. entered World War II.
-Its aftermath left the U.S. and the Soviet Union as rival superpowers, competing for ideological dominance and international influence during the Cold War.
-The Soviet Union's collapse in 1991 ended the Cold War, leaving the U.S. as the world's sole superpower.
+Paleo-Indians migrated from North Asia to North America at least 15,000 years ago and formed various civilizations.
+Beginning in 1607, British colonization established the Thirteen Colonies.
+The 18th-century American Enlightenment spread values of republicanism and liberalism there, and clashes with the British Crown over taxation without parliamentary representation, among other denied rights, sparked the American Revolution.
+Independence from Great Britain was formally declared in the Lee Resolution of July 2, 1776, two days before the Declaration of Independence.
+Victory in the 1775–1783 Revolutionary War brought international recognition of U.S. sovereignty.

+The U.S. expanded westward through the purchase, settlement, and conquest of European- and Indigenous-controlled territory.
+As more states joined the Union, a sectional division over slavery led 11 Southern states to declare secession and form the Confederate States of America, fighting the Union in the Civil War of 1861-1865.
+With the United States' victory and reunification, slavery was abolished.
+By 1900, the U.S. emerged as a great power, a status solidified after its involvement in World War I. Following Japan's attack on Pearl Harbor in 1941, it entered World War II on the Allied side.
+The war's aftermath left the U.S. and the Soviet Union as rival superpowers, vying for geopolitical dominance during the Cold War.
+The Soviet Union's collapse in 1991 left the U.S. as the world's sole superpower, although it has faced competition from China in the 2020s.

-The U.S. national government is a presidential constitutional federal republic and representative democracy with three separate branches: legislative, executive, and judicial.
-It has a bicameral national legislature composed of the House of Representatives (a lower house based on population) and the Senate (an upper house based on equal representation for each state).
+The U.S. federal government is a republic under the Constitution, which created a separation of powers among legislative, executive, and judicial branches.
+Executive authority is vested in a president, while Congress is a bicameral national legislature composed of the House of Representatives (a lower house based on population) and the Senate (an upper house based on equal representation for each state).
 Federalism grants substantial autonomy to the 50 states.
-In addition, 574 Native American tribes have sovereignty rights, and there are 326 Native American reservations.
-Since the 1850s, the Democratic and Republican parties have dominated American politics, while American values are based on a democratic tradition inspired by the American Enlightenment movement.

-A developed country, the U.S. ranks high in economic competitiveness, innovation, and higher education.
-Accounting for over a quarter of nominal global GDP, its economy has been the world's largest since about 1890.
-It is the wealthiest country, with the highest disposable household income per capita among OECD members, though its wealth inequality is highly pronounced.
-Shaped by centuries of immigration, the culture of the U.S. is diverse and globally influential.
-Making up more than a third of global military spending, the country has one of the strongest militaries and is a designated nuclear state.
-A member of numerous international organizations, the U.S. plays a major role in global political, cultural, economic, and military affairs.
+A developed country, the United States ranks high in economic competitiveness, innovation, and higher education.
+Its economy accounts for over a quarter of nominal global GDP and has been the world's largest since about 1890.
+The U.S. is the wealthiest country, with the highest disposable household income per capita among OECD members, though its wealth inequality is highly pronounced.
+American culture, shaped by centuries of immigration, is diverse and globally influential.
+The U.S. makes up nearly a third of global military spending and is widely considered to have the most powerful armed forces in the world.
+A member of numerous international organizations, it plays a dominant role in global political, cultural, economic, and military affairs.